FederatedAI/FATE-Flow/python/flow_components/federatedml/v1_7_0/federatedml/transfer_learning/hetero_ftl/README.rst

 What is more, in the latest Hetero FTL, we add an option: communication efficient mode.
-Once communication efficient mode is enabled, for every epoch, intermediate fate_components are preserved and are used to conduct several local model weights updates, thus communication cost is reduced.
+Once communication efficient mode is enabled, for every epoch, intermediate flow_components are preserved and are used to conduct several local model weights updates, thus communication cost is reduced.

 Features